askmike/gekko/docs/Configuring_gekko.md

 ## Automate trading advice

 If you want Gekko to provide automated trading advice you need to configure this here.
-Note that this has unrelated to automatic trading, ~~though you need to calculate advice if you want to automate trading.~~
+Note that this has unrelated to automatic trading which is a plugin that creates order based on this advice.
+(So you need to calculate advice if you want to automate trading.)

 Gekko supports a number of technical analysis indicators, currently it supports: